diversifyds/library-checkouts-db/README.md

 ## Background
 The Library Checkouts Database is a fictitious and simulated SQLite database made for learning and practicing SQL.
+It's about users who sign up for an account in a library and checkout books.

 ### Table Definitions